enviodev/docs/docs/error-codes.md

 Failed to resolve the config path.

-Ensure correct directory and config file existence.
+Ensure that the configuration file exists in the correct directory.

 ### `EE105`: Deserialize Config